Snowy Mountains Weather

 Snowy Mountains Forecast

-Tuesday Partly cloudy.
-Patchy morning fog in the west.
-Medium (40%) chance of showers, most likely in the afternoon and evening.
-Light winds becoming S/SW 15 to 20 km/h during the afternoon then tending N/NE during the evening.
+Thursday Partly cloudy.
+Medium (40%) chance of showers in the evening.
+Light winds becoming E/NE 15 to 25 km/h during the afternoon then tending N/NE during the evening.

 Snowy Mountains Weather Forecasts

 ||13||23||80%||5-10mm||Nil||N 15||67||NNW 18||60|

 A four-day heatwave that begins on Wednesday will bring the same kind of conditions that saw more than 200 Queenslanders treated for heat stroke and dehydration last week.